JustinHoyt/sdl_ios_guides/docs/Video Streaming for Navigation Apps/Touch Input/index.md

 !!!

 ### Using SDLTouchManager
 `SDLTouchManager` has multiple callbacks that will ease the implementation of touch events.
-You can regisster for callbacks through the stream manager:
+You can register for callbacks through the stream manager:

 ##### Objective-C
 ```objc